webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-ends-with"></a>
 #### ends_with:_foo_,_bar_,...

-The field under validation must end with one of the specified values.
+The field must end with one of the specified values.

 <a name="rule-enum"></a>
 #### enum

-`Enum` is a class-based rule used to validate if the field value is a valid enum value.
-Pass the enum class name during construction.
-For validating basic type values, use Backed Enum:
+`Enum` is a class-based rule for validating that the field value is a valid enum value.
+Pass the enum class name when constructing.
+For primitive values, use Backed Enum:

 ```php
 use app\enums\ServerStatus;